navarrastar/Steamworks-SDK/Readme.txt

 Misc.
 * Added SteamAPI_InitEx and SteamGameServer_InitEx, which will return k_ESteamAPIInitResult_OK upon success or an error code specified in in ESteamAPIInitResult.
 An optional, non-localized error message can also be returned.
-* SteamAPI_Init() will now return false if the installed Steam client needs to be updated to support the game’s version of the SDK
+* SteamAPI_Init() will now return false if the installed Steam client needs to be updated to support the gameï¿½s version of the SDK
 * Improved handling of corrupted tickets via updated sdkencryptedappticket.lib

 ----------------------------------------------------------------